tytydraco/yessleep/out/The_Changeling.md

 I turned my head to show the bruise on my cheek.
 Sean calmed down and realized what happened.

 I had tears in my eyes.
-"My mom locked me in my room.
+"My mum locked me in my room.
 I don't have a cell phone.
 They are keeping me prisoner."

 Sean gasped.
 "Okay.
 Here's what I want you to do.
 Get your bag, get a few changes of clothes, and climb down.
 We are going through with our plan early!"